Institution address

 Diabetes is the epidemic of our times with over 250 million patients diagnosed so far and rapidly growing numbers especially in the developing world.
 In Finland, the percentage of affected people is among the highest: an estimated tenth of the population have some form of diabetes.
 On the other hand, effective treatments exist for patients with diabetes, which ensures a good quality of life.
-So why do doctors and health care officials constantly warn about the impending calamity of diabetes?

 It is true that in the short term the treatments cure the acute symptoms.
 However, the human body maintains a delicate balance of nutrients and other substances, and the current treatments in many cases cannot exactly mimic the natural regulation, even if the visible symptoms disappear.
 Broadly speaking, diabetes can be defined as the inability to consume glucose for energy.
 Medication or insulin injections are enough to keep the cells going, but more often than not the patients have an abnormally high amount of sugar in their blood.